WhereIsMyRum/Introduction-to-AI/Readme.md

 </p>
 <h3 class="what">What</h3>
 <div class="what">
-  This is an implementation of the <a href="https://en.wikipedia.org/wiki/Mancala">Mancala</a> (also known as Kalaha) game, that allows the player to play against an AI, or against another player.
+  This is an implementation of the <a target="_blank" href="https://en.wikipedia.org/wiki/Mancala">Mancala</a> (also known as Kalaha) game, that allows the player to play against an AI, or against another player.
   The implementation consists of two main parts:
   <ul>
     <li> Simple GUI implemented using tkinter </li>